metno/met2verif/README.rst

 used by Verif [[https://github.com/WFRT/verif]].
 It arranges observations from MET-Norways observation database and forecasts from NetCDF files.

+See the [[wiki|https://github.com/metno/met2verif/wiki]] page for instructions on how to use the program.

 Installing on Ubuntu
 --------------------